 Pentastar Engines: Overview and Technical Details

-Power ratings for the 3.6 liter Pentastar engine in the Dodge Challenger are 305 horsepower and 270 lb.-ft. of torque at 4,800 rpm; 90% of torque is available from 1,800 to 6,350 rpm, for better smoothness and real-world punch.
-In the Ram, the engine is rated at 305 horsepower, and 269 lb-ft of torque, again with 90% of power available over a broad range.
-The 3.2 liter Pentastar in Jeep Cherokee is rated at 271 horsepower and 239 lb-ft of torque at 4,400 rpm.
+The 3.6 liter Pentastar engine is rated at 305 horsepower and 270 lb.-ft. of torque in the Dodge Challenger; 90% of torque is available from 1,800 to 6,350 rpm, real-world punch.
+In the Ram, the engine is also rated at 305 horsepower, and 269 lb-ft of torque.
+The smaller 3.2 liter Pentastar in the Jeep Cherokee is rated at 271 horsepower and 239 lb-ft of torque.

-The Pentastar engines have an open deck design, with four oil return holes below the head bolt holes; dana44 wrote, “The bottom two outer head bolts should have guide collets to heep the heads lined up properly, and the upper rear extra hole, I assume, is the oil supply.
+The Pentastar engines have an open deck design, with four oil return holes below the head bolt holes; dana44 wrote, “The bottom two outer head bolts should have guides to keep the heads lined up properly; the extra hole in the upper rear, I assume, is the oil supply.
 I think we are also looking at six bolt main caps, but at least four bolts, two or four vertical and two horizontal...I think the [open area below the oil returns] are oil drainback holes.
 The feed is at the upper rear of the cylinder on the bank you can see, what appears to be a hole next to the head bolt.”

 The open deck makes manufacturing cheaper, at the cost of upper cylinder support; there have been numerous open deck engines in Chrysler’s history, including the aluminum slant six and the current four-cylinders.
 A turbocharger could be added without changing the deck machining, using special O-ringed head gaskets or other methods.